fossilfree/numerous/docs/source/GetStarted/GetStarted.rst

 Or follow one of our comprehensive tutorials:

-*  `Bouncing_Ball <https://github.com/fossilfree/numerous/blob/master/examples/Bouncing_Ball/Bouncing%20Ball%20Example.ipynb>`_ model of a ball dropping from a certain height and bouncing off the ground, until it finally comes to rest
+*  `Bouncing_Ball <https://github.com/fossilfree/numerous/blob/master/examples/Bouncing_Ball/Bouncing%20Ball%20Example.ipynb>`_ model of a ball dropping from a certain height and bouncing off the ground, until it finally comes to rest.
-*  `Two tanks modelhttps://github.com/fossilfree/numerous/blob/master/examples/Two_Tanks_System/TwoTanks_System.ipynb`_ that are placed on top of each other and connected by a valve.
+*  `Two tanks model <https://github.com/fossilfree/numerous/blob/master/examples/Two_Tanks_System/TwoTanks_System.ipynb>`_ that are placed on top of each other and connected by a valve.